EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.

 Terminology for entities in the architecture is defined in OAuth 2.0 {{RFC6749}}, such as the client (C), the resource server (RS), and the authorization server (AS).
-It is assumed in this document that a given resource on a specific RS is associated to a unique AS.
+It is assumed in this document that a given resource on a specific RS is associated with a unique AS.

 Note that the term "endpoint" is used here, as in {{I-D.ietf-ace-oauth-authz}}, following its OAuth definition, which is to denote resources such as /token and /introspect at AS and /authz-info at RS.
 The CoAP {{RFC7252}} definition, which is "An entity participating in the CoAP protocol" is not used in this document.